08/24/2018 | Preventing Flies in Your Healthcare Facility

 - Trash compactors.
 All hospitals have trash compactors because all hospitals go through a lot of waste.
-Keeping your facilities’ trash compactor clean is important, especially if you have fly issues.
+Keeping your facilities’ trash compactor and trash chutes clean is important, especially if you have fly issues.
 Clean out your trash compactor thoroughly at least once a week to prevent fly-attracting stuff from building up inside it.

 - Cafeterias.
 Flies love water, flies love shelter, and of course… flies love food.
 Flies love infesting the easy-to-access organic waste that gets into cafeteria garbage bins each day.
 Clean the cafeteria very thoroughly every day to keep flies from getting what they want.
 Don’t forget to take out the garbage!

 If you need any assistance defending your healthcare facility from flies, look no further than Assured Environments.
 We understand how important it is to keep pests out so you can keep your patients safe.